 Enforceability

 Courts in Florida assess prenups for fairness and clarity.
-A judge may render a prenuptial agreement unenforceable if it includes unconscionable terms or if one party didn’t fully understand the terms.
+A judge may render a prenuptial agreement unenforceable if it includes unconscionable terms or if one party doesn’t fully understand the terms.
 Changes in circumstances can also affect enforceability, such as significant financial shifts or omissions during disclosure.

 Common Provisions